 Defending champion Whitworth leads all teams in both men’s and women’s competition, with an incredible 225-point advantage on the men’s side and just an eight-point lead on the women’s side.

-For the Wildcat men, the event that bore the most fruit was the 100-yard breaststroke, in which Seth Ruwitch finished fourth (season-best 1:00.13) and Chris Purdy (Soph., Sublimity, Ore.) took eighth (season-best 1:02.72).
+For the Wildcat men, the event that bore the most fruit was the 100-yard breaststroke, in which Seth Ruwitch finished fourth (season-best 1:00.13) and Chris Purdy (Sr., Stayton, Ore.) took eighth (season-best 1:02.72).
 Together, the duo contributed 26 points to Linfield’s team score.

-Lee Rivers (Jr., Renton, Wash.) made his mark in the 200 freestyle, taking eighth in a season-best time of 1 minute, 45.74 seconds.
-In the consolation finals of the same event, Ian Coker (Soph., Colorado Springs, Colo.) finished seventh (season-best 1:50.65).
+Lee Rivers (Sr., Renton, Wash.) made his mark in the 200 freestyle, taking eighth in a season-best time of 1 minute, 45.74 seconds.
+In the consolation finals of the same event, Ian Coker (Jr., Colorado Springs, Colo.) finished seventh (season-best 1:50.65).

 Wrapping up Saturday’s individual events for the Linfield men was A.J.
-Wagoner (Soph., Clackamas, Ore.), who was seventh in the consolation finals of the 100 backstroke (season-best 58.12).
+Wagoner (Jr., Clackamas, Ore.), who was seventh in the consolation finals of the 100 backstroke (season-best 58.12).

-Also scoring points for the Wildcat women were Maggie May (Soph., Aberdeen, Wash.) and Catherine Nakamura (Sr., Mililani, Hawaii), who placed sixth and eighth, respectively, in the consolation finals of the 100 backstroke.
+Also scoring points for the Wildcat women were Maggie May (Jr., Aberdeen, Wash.) and Catherine Nakamura, who placed sixth and eighth, respectively, in the consolation finals of the 100 backstroke.
 May reached the wall in 1 minute, 5.12 seconds and Nakamura finished in 1 minute, 5.61 seconds.
 Both were season-best times.